iitsmallak/truenas-nextcloud-setup/README.md

 - Virtualized infrastructure deployment

 ## ⚠️ Note
 This repository provides a high-level overview of an academic team project.
-Detailed implementation, configurations, testing data, and internal documentation are intentionally omitted to respect team ownership and project confidentiality.
+Detailed implementation is not included as the project was developed collaboratively.